ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0840 > still having probelms with creating Category table.

 0920 > its fixed now had to delete the existing migration folder and add it again, now its working.

+date : 11/13/2023

+0900 > added a folder name Repository in .DataAccess project and an another forlder IRepository inside the Repository folder.